femanov/pycx4/README.md

 for documentation see wiki or /docs

-Whant to start with CX? <A href="https://github.com/femanov/pycx/wiki/CXv4-beginer's-guide">loot through beginner's guide</a>
+Whant to start with CX? <A href="https://github.com/femanov/pycx/wiki/CXv4-beginer's-guide">beginner's guide</a>